Ogoa/alx-higher_level_programming/0x06-python-classes/README.md

 <br>`5-square.py`<br>
 Adds a class method that prints in stdout, the square with the character `#`.
 If `size` is equal to 0, it prints an empty line.

+<br>`6-square.py`<br>
+Adds a private instance field, `position`, that also has its getter and setter method.
+It specifies the coordinates of a square and how it will be printed.